fenago/rabbitmq-jupyterlab/Lab_8_cb.md

 To set the  prefetch, use
 `basicQos(prefetch_count)` (refer to step 3).

-We have already seen the `channel QoS` parameter in [Chapter 1](https://subscription.packtpub.com/book/application_development/9781849516501/1){.link}, Working with AMQP, [*Distributing Messages to Many Consumers*]{.emphasis}, where the messages are acknowledged one by one,
+We have already seen the `channel QoS` parameter in [Lab 1](https://subscription.packtpub.com/book/application_development/9781849516501/1){.link}, Working with AMQP, [*Distributing Messages to Many Consumers*]{.emphasis}, where the messages are acknowledged one by one,